jrkosinski/Ethernaut/Reentrancy/README.md

 ### Solution
 No attempt is made to hide the fact that the solution to this level is to execute a reentrancy attack.
 The vulnerable point is in the withdraw(uint) method, where the call is made to msg.sender.
 Don't assume that msg.sender is not itself a smart contract.

-Well, supposing that it is, we can imagine what might happen if it was.
+Well, supposing that it is a smart contract, we can imagine what might happen.
 Its receive() method would be called.
 From its receive() method it could call withdraw() again.
 At that point its balance would not yet have been decremented, so it would still pass the check `if (balances[msg.sender] >= _amount)`, _even though it had already received the amount_.
 That's the key right there.
 It will continually keep receiving the same amount over and over, until the transaction ran out of gas or the contract ran out of ether.

 Before executing that attack, you will have to send some amount of ether to the contract (from your attacker contract), so that it will pass the balance amount check.
-The amount that you send should ideally be equally divisible into the contract's balance amount, or else you will not be able to steal all of the funds with one call.
+The amount that you send should ideally be an even factor of the contract's balance amount, or else you will not be able to steal all of the funds with one call.
 Also make sure you supply your transaction with enough gas, so that it doesn't run out before all of the recursive calls are finished.

 ### Takeaways